Korean War Legacy Project

 Post War: Career and Korea's Transformation

 Roger Stringham offers an overview of his life post war.
-He recalls returning to school where he earned a degree in physical chemistry from UC Berkley, traveling the world and painting along the way for two years, and returning to Korea on multiple occasions to deliver lectures in academic arenas.
+He recalls returning to school where he earned a degree in physical chemistry from UC Berkeley, traveling the world and painting along the way for two years, and returning to Korea on multiple occasions to deliver lectures in academic arenas.
 He elaborates on Korea's transformation, describing it as unbelievable, and emphasizes how it shows what people have inside of them is magic.

 Roy Cameron